-As a rule of thumb, if any of these symptoms persists for more than 24 hours, I recommend that patient be seen as soon as possible by an optometrist or ophthalmologist.
-If the symptoms are severe, regardless of the duration, the patient should be seen immediately.
+As a rule of thumb, if any of these symptoms persists for more than 24 hours, it’s time to see an optometrist or ophthalmologist as soon as possible.
+If the symptoms are severe, you should be seen immediately.

 By knowing the facts, you can comfortably wear contact lenses without strain or injury to your eyes.